Location: Ottawa, Ontario

 Duties include, but are not limited to:

-- Other reasonable duties as may be assigned.
+- Additional duties as may be reasonably assigned

 - Strong desire to act in the service of the Métis Citizens, to advance and uphold rights and culture